borzari/Analysis/README.md

    - It helps on the overall organization of the code
    - It helps when needing to apply changes to the selection
       - Might find a better way to make explicit changes to the methods if needed
+- Implemented a `plotPrintFunctions` class to use for printing cumulative and individual efficiencies and to use to plot histograms when needed
+- Implemented a `selectingFunctions` to clean up the selection plugins

 ## Done for BackgroundEstimation